chef/automate/components/docs-chef-io/content/automate/ha_backup_efs.md

    path = "/mnt/automate_backups/backups"
 ```

-1. Enter the `./chef-automate config patch automate.toml` command to apply the patch configuration to the Chef Automate HA servers.
+1. Execute the `./chef-automate config patch automate.toml` command to apply the patch configuration to the Chef Automate HA servers.
 This command also triggers the deployment.

-1. Enter the `chef-automate backup create` command from a Chef Automate front-end node to create a backup.
+1. Execute the `chef-automate backup create` command from a Chef Automate front-end node to create a backup.